Hickey v McGowan: The holding of the Supreme Court

-To decide whether the first defendant was responsible for the second defendant's behavior, the Supreme Court used the "Close Connection test."
-The close relationship test must be used to portray Irish law, and it appears obvious that test was satisfied in this case, according to the majority of the judgment "the close connection test must be taken to represent the law in Ireland…it seems clear that that test was satisfied in this case.
-The abuse took place during the very act of teaching in the classroom” The judges determined that the first defendant's responsibility also included sexual abuse.
+To decide whether the first defendant was responsible for the second defendant's behavior, the Supreme Court used the "Close Connection test".
+The close relationship test must be used to portray Irish law, and it appears obvious that test was satisfied in this case, according to the majority of the judgment: "the close connection test must be taken to represent the law in Ireland…it seems clear that that test was satisfied in this case.
+The abuse took place during the very act of teaching in the classroom".
+The judges determined that the first defendant's responsibility also included sexual abuse.
 In the case of Mohamud v.
 WM Morrison Supermarkets plc, it was decided that a company was responsible for an employee's aggressive treatment of a client.
 Even if the rugby players had punched each other, it was decided in Gravill v.
 Carroll that the rugby employer was nevertheless found liable.
 In Wallbank v.
 Wallbank Fox Designs, it was determined that even if the employee assaulted his boss, the employer was still found liable because the incident was closely associated to the occupation.

 A religious order that had been incorporated was the subject of this case.
-Religious orders are a form of collection of organisations without a distinct legal existence.
+Religious orders are a collection of organisations without a distinct legal existence.
 The Marist brothers and the young boys were not meant to be sexually attracted to one another.
-The High Court determined that defendant one was accountable for defendant two's behavior.
-The defense then began accusing the first defendant without any legal representation.
-This association is not accountable for any crimes its members may conduct because it is not incorporated.
+The High Court determined that defendant one was accountable for defendant two's behaviour.
+The defence then began accusing the first defendant without any legal representation.
+This association is not accountable for any crimes its members may commit because it is not incorporated.
 In Hay v.
 O'Grady, McCarthy J. argued that rather than weighing conflicting evidence, the court should decide based on the law and the facts.
 The facts of Doyle v.
 Banville and the court's decision there show that the second defendant was the target of the supporting credential evidence in this case.
 The first defendant's vicarious liability was not supported by any evidence, and there was no proof that the school's principal was bound by an official employment contract.
 Both sides of the appeal concurred that The Marist Brothers were not a recognised legal body.

 This case differs from the CCWS case in that the CCWS brother had a legal entity with cooperative qualities, as opposed to the Marist Brothers who were composed of legal bodies.
 Despite the trust that supported the Marist brothers, the order is an unincorporated association, which means that it lacks a separate legal personality, as demonstrated in Conservative and Unionist Central Office v.
 Burrell.
 The Marist Brothers have characteristics of both an incorporated and unincorporated group, which is the problem in this case.
 The issue at hand in Heatons Transport Ltd. v.
 TGWU was a union's responsibility for the activities of a union official.
 Liability only exists based on the continuation of responsibility.